A Guide to Annotation for Transparent Inquiry (ATI)1

 Data source: the file name(s) of the underlying digital data source(s) linked to the source(s) themselves when these are digital and can be shared ethically and legally.

 An “ATI Data Supplement” for a particular manuscript comprises the set of digital annotations that the scholar created, as well as an “ATI Data Overview.”
 This overview, of approximately 1,000 words in length, discusses the data generation procedures that were employed, and how the analysis attends to the rules of inference or interpretation that underlie the qualitative methods employed.
 Because this overview supplements the manuscript, it need not repeat anything that is already included there.
+When publications have a bibliography or list of references, this is also included in the overview.

 In short, ATI can make immediately available to readers – with just one click – the prima facie basis for a published empirical claim, and discussion of how it was generated and/or analyzed.
 Importantly, it does so without disturbing existing formats or page limits of scholarly work.